 1. Identify the business goal of the simulation.
 For example, the goal may be to sell 20 more cars per salesperson this year.

-2. Know what application-based learning objectives you want to satisfy with the simulation.
+2. Know what learning objectives you want to satisfy with the simulation.
 For example, do you want to ask questions that uncover the buying motives of the customer?

 3. Follow good application evaluation design guidelines: